-fall only The course covers methods of program evaluation, principals of research design, and evaluation tools and resources.
+The course covers methods of program evaluation, principals of research design, and evaluation tools and resources.
 Prerequisites: Admission to MACJ program or by instructor approval.

-CRJ 535 Statistical Tools for Criminal Justice (3) fall only
+CRJ 535 Statistical Tools for Criminal Justice (3)

-fall only This course focuses on essential statistical analysis that can be used by persons working in criminal justice and related agencies.
+This course focuses on essential statistical analysis that can be used by persons working in criminal justice and related agencies.
 Prerequisites: Admission to MACJ or by instructor approval.